IAEA-NDS/endf-parserpy/docs/source/guide/python_and_cpp_parser.rst

-In addition, this function can take any arguments that are supported by the :class:`~endf_parserpy.EndfParserPy` or the :class:`~endf_parserpy.EndfParserCpp` class and choose the appropriate parser according to argument compatibility.
+In addition, this function can take any arguments that are supported by the :class:`~endf_parserpy.EndfParserPy` or the :class:`~endf_parserpy.EndfParserCpp` class.
+It will then select the appropriate parser according to argument compatibility.
 For instance, using the ``loglevel`` argument, not supported by the C++ parser, will force the selection of the Python parser: